 Adam Cohen is a transportation futurist and researcher at the Transportation Sustainability Research Center at the University of California, Berkeley.
 Since joining the group in 2004, his research has focused on innovative urban mobility solutions, including urban air mobility, shared mobility, urban goods delivery, automation, smart cities, smartphone apps, and other emerging technologies.
 Cohen recently completed two exploratory studies of the opportunities and challenges of Urban Air Mobility using electric vertical take-off and land (eVTOL) aircraft for the National Aeronautics and Space Administration (NASA) and Toyota Motor Corporation.
 He has also co-authored numerous articles and reports on innovative mobility in peer-reviewed journals and conference proceedings.
 Previously, Cohen worked for the Information Technology and Telecommunications Laboratory (ITTL) at the Georgia Tech Research Institute (GTRI).
 His academic background is in city and regional planning and international affairs.

-Josh Metz is the Economic Development Manager at the Fort Ord Reuse Authority (FORA).
+Josh Metz is the Executive Officer at the Fort Ord Reuse Authority (FORA).
 In this role, Josh works with multiple public and private sector partners to advance regional recovery from the economic impact of the 1994 Fort Ord base closure.
 The FORA Economic Development program builds on regional economic strengths in agriculture, tourism/hospitality, higher education and the military mission; engages with regional partners and stakeholders; develops and provides information resources; pursues new and works to retain existing good-fit businesses; and measures and reports progress.
 Josh has been instrumental launching the Drone, Automation & Robotics technology (DART) initiative through partnerships with public and private sector stakeholders.
 He holds a Master of Landscape Architecture degree from UC Berkeley, and completed post-graduate research in spatial data systems and remote sensing at UC Santa Barbara.

 Scott Berry oversees the certification and flight test of a revolutionary new aircraft being developed by Joby Aviation, a startup based in Santa Cruz, CA. The S4 carries 5 people, can take off vertically like a helicopter, fly fast like an airplane, and is exceptionally quiet and safe.
 Our goal is to save a billion people an hour of driving per day.